alisabedard/jbxvt/README.md

 terminal emulator features and legacy expectations.

 ## Testing
-jbxvt is developed using vim within jbxvt the latest build of jbxvt.
+jbxvt is developed using vim within jbxvt using the latest build of jbxvt.
 This allows runtime testing of frequently used features.
 More obscure use cases my fail, such as vttest.
 However, vttest is used in testing.
 As needed, I will include test scripts to verify certain features.